Get involved with the Keough School through academic majors and minors, research opportunities, immersive seminars, language study, and much more.

-María (in center of photo) is conducting research with political science professor Michael Coppedge, a faculty fellow of the Keough School’s Kellogg Institute for International Studies, studying Venezuela’s influence on other Latin American regimes.
-Maria is a research assistant to Professor Coppedge through the Kellogg International Scholars Program, which pairs select undergraduates in their sophomore year with faculty mentors for their remaining undergraduate years, gaining research skills with a goal of completing their own research project in their senior year.
+María (in center of photo) conducted research with political science professor Michael Coppedge, a faculty fellow of the Keough School’s Kellogg Institute for International Studies, studying Venezuela’s influence on other Latin American regimes.
+Maria also worked as a research assistant to Professor Coppedge through the Kellogg International Scholars Program, which pairs select undergraduates in their sophomore year with faculty mentors for their remaining undergraduate years, gaining research skills with a goal of completing their own research project in their senior year.

-For two years Maria has co-chaired the Marketing Committee team for the annual Human Development Conference, a student-led conference organized through the Kellogg Institute for International Studies.
-The 2021 conference, which will focus on innovative responses to global adversity, will take place February 26-27.
+For two years Maria co-chaired the Marketing Committee team for the annual Human Development Conference, a student-led conference organized through the Kellogg Institute for International Studies.

 “One reason I chose to attend Notre Dame was the opportunity to research the erosion of democracy in Venezuela,” María says.
 “At the Keough School’s Kellogg Institute I was able to do this and so much more.
-I am blessed to be part of a community of engaging and motivated people who inspire me, challenge me, and deepen my knowledge.
-I’ve been able not only to research Venezuela but also to give voice to my country’s plight, something that has meant the world to me.”
+I was blessed to be part of a community of engaging and motivated people who inspire me, challenge me, and deepen my knowledge.
+I was able not only to research Venezuela but also to give voice to my country’s plight, something that has meant the world to me.”

 Mary Treacy, ’21

 Mary Treacy is an economics and applied math major who participated in two international internships through the Keough School’s Liu Institute for Asia and Asian Studies.